-By using appropriate performance testing and selective breeding, American Sentinel K9, LLC strives to provide individuals and families with safe, stable protection dogs that have the genetic components required to develop into highly effective family companion guardian K9s with minimal proper training, and truly excel when advanced training is provided.
+By using appropriate performance testing and selective breeding, American Sentinel K9, LLC strives to provide individuals and families with safe, stable protection dogs and guard dogs that have the genetic components required by bandogs to develop into highly effective family companion guardian K9s with minimal proper training, and truly excel when advanced training is provided.

 Photo: Lee holds a gift he received from Mr. Mahlon "Pat" Patrick, who received the 2000 ADBA Dogman Hall of fame due to his exceptional breeding program that lasted 40 years.
-After purchasing five American Sentinels from American Sentinel K9, LLC, Mr. Patrick gave this award to Lee as a thank you for excellent service, and stated "the American Sentinel is the only dog of any other breed that displayed the same level of drive and intensity as the dogs he produced for 40 years."
+After purchasing five American Sentinels from American Sentinel K9, LLC, Mr. Patrick gave this award to Lee as a thank you for excellent service, and stated "the American Sentinel is the only dog of any other breed that displayed the same level of drive and intensity as the dogs I use to breed."
+Mr. Patrick has his dogs companions and guard dogs/protection dogs.

 American Sentinel K9, LLC supports our right to defend our selves and others.